 Method 1: Check your internet connection

-As Netflix requires a strong and stable internet connection to function smoothly, checking its strength seems like the obvious first step.
+As Netflix requires a strong and stable internet connection to function smoothly, checking its strength seems like the obvious first step to fix Netflix Audio and Picture Out of Sync on Android and iOS to fix Netflix Audio and Picture Out of Sync on Android and iOS.
 Be sure that the Wi-Fi or cellular connection is switched on.
 Also, ensure that the Airplane mode isn’t unintentionally active.
 You can try using other applications to rule out the possibility of having an internet problem on your device.

 Method 2: Relaunch Netflix